 I have an anxiety disorder that is mostly managed in large part thanks to yoga and meditation.
 Every now and then, however, something tips a few pebbles off my anxiety cliff and suddenly I’m in a 4 am avalanche.

-On this particular sleepless night, I could see myself overreacting.
+On this particular sleepless night, I could see it happening.
 I thought, “You’re overreacting.
 Calm down.”
-I also know, though, that fighting like this can make the situation worse.
-So I stopped fighting.
+I also know that fighting with myself can make the situation worse.
+So, I stopped fighting.
 Then I went so deep down the catastrophizing rabbit hole that I bolted up and actually screamed out loud.

-Has anyone ever told you to “just stop worrying?”
+Has anyone ever told you that?
 In the yoga world, we can get the message that all we need to do for a happier life is to think positively, and if you ever have negative thoughts, you’re doing it wrong.
 From the Tantric yoga perspective, however, all experiences, including uncomfortable ones, have value, and there’s danger in only focusing on what’s pretty and sweet.
-Trying to convince yourself that everything is finewhen it’s not exacerbates, rather than abates, anxiety.
-You can’t “just” stop worrying.
+Trying to convince yourself that everything is fine exacerbates, rather than abates, anxiety.
+You can’t just stop worrying.

 Stress reactions come from your amygdala, the primal part of your brain that governs your nervous system.
 Your prefrontal cortex is the rational, conscious part of your brain.
 When you try to force yourself to calm down, your prefrontal cortex is trying to overpower your amygdala, which only ramps up the primal fear response.
 You can’t tell your amygdala what to do.

 You can, however, acknowledge the disconnect.
 Yoga and meditation are useful in that they can teach us to wake up what’s called the buddhi mind, the mind that observes the mind.
 I had this part down: I could see the problem, but couldn’t stop it from happening.
 I needed some new tools, and I wasn’t getting them from yoga.